Scharmer Restraint - Pelican Manufacturing

 When securing the ankles, secure the webbing around the end of the bed frame to stop the patient from kicking or sliding up the bed.

-Click here to print the authorisation letter
+Click here to print the authorisation letter, and email the completed form to sales@pelicanmanufacturing.com.au

 The size difference relates to the cuff size only.